BeeStru/BeeStru/README.md

 Hi, I’m Bastian Struve (@BeeStru)
-- 👀 I’m a data analyst with 10+ years of experience using R, Python, and more to tackle human behaviour research.
+\n 👀 I’m a data analyst with 10+ years of experience using R, Python, and more to tackle human behaviour research.
 - 🌱 I'm building a portfolio here to showcase my experience.
 It's in the making!
 (Date: March 2024)

 Shouting out to the world!
 Shout back for opportunities to learn, work, collaborate or connect.